greenstick/bootstrapping-package-management-on-exacloud/README.md

 # Wait for a moment while ExaCloud logs you onto a child node...then...
 brew doctor
 ```
 Note: *When working with Linuxbrew, it's always a good idea to run `brew doctor` before you install anything (i.e. any day you log on to ExaCloud and decide to install or update your packages).
-This ensures that you won't install packages that break or fail to install due to an incorrect Linuxbrew configuration or package dependency.
-If you do see any new Warning messages, its a good idea to copy them each into a search engine and make sure that none will cause you any trouble.*
+Doing so ensures that you won't install packages that break or fail to install due to an incorrect Linuxbrew configuration or package dependency.
+If you do see any new Warning messages, its a good idea to copy them each into a search engine and make sure that none will cause you any trouble.
+Also more recent versions of Linuxbrew automatically update before installing any packages, however, if you're installation doesn't do this, be sure to calle `brew update` before installing any packages.*

 You may get some warnings.
 Most of these warnings shouldn't cause you (or your installed packages!) any trouble.
 The ones I get are (you may see a few more, to understand why see Step 8):
 ```